haacked/haacked.com/_posts/archived/2005-01-15-living-la-vida-gadget.aspx.markdown

 ---
 layout: post
-title: "Living La Vida Gadget"
+title: Living La Vida Gadget
 date: 2005-01-15 -0800
 comments: true
 disqus_identifier: 1872
 categories: []
+redirect_from: "/archive/2005/01/14/living-la-vida-gadget.aspx/"
 ---

 I love me some electronic gadgets.

 Take today for example, I was in the middle of a fantastic pick-up